chiara-rizzi/first-steps-analysis/README.md

 referenced above, would you be able to explain why the number of tracks provides discrimination between jets originating from quarks and jets originating from gluons?

-In order to observe differences betwen the jets originating from quarks and the jets originating from gluons, we first of all need to be able to plot the two categories separately.
+In order to observe differences between the jets originating from quarks and the jets originating from gluons, we first of all need to be able to plot the two categories separately.
 A clear division into two separate samples is of course possible only in the MC simulated events, where we can access the truth information.